person stretching in the sun

 Our trauma treatment is delivered by a dedicated, multidisciplinary team of treatment professionals.
 This collaborative team is committed to walking alongside you, offering support and guidance at every stage of your recovery journey.
 We understand that recovery is not a linear process, and our team is equipped to adapt to your evolving needs.
 We offer Residential and PHP/IOP options in Alabama, California, and Missouri, providing flexible solutions tailored to your personal recovery.
 For those seeking recovery within a less-structured treatment environment, our Virtual PHP/IOP programs are available and designed to empower clients to thrive and refine their recovery skills in their own environment.

-Types of Trauma Associated with Eating Disorders
+Types of Trauma Associated with Eating Disorders.

 The types of trauma that can lead to eating disorders are as varied as the individuals who experience them.
 At Alsana, we approach each client’s story with compassion, recognizing the unique ways in which trauma can manifest and affect one’s relationship with food and body image.